 Indifference between Indifference-Shifted Lotteries

 Here’s an example to illustrate Indifference between Indifference-Shifted Lotteries.
 Suppose that the agent is indifferent between some pair of lotteries and .
-If the agent satisfies Indifference between Indifference-Shifted Lotteries, it is indifferent between all lotteries of the form , for any lottery and any .
-That’s because all these lotteries differ only insofar as probability-mass is shifted between the indifferent sublotteries and .
+If the agent satisfies Indifference between Indifference-Shifted Lotteries, it is indifferent between the lotteries and .
+That’s because these lotteries differ only insofar as probability mass is shifted between the indifferent sublotteries and .

 Here’s the fifth antecedent condition: